ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 extended_scope = #6.TAG_FOR_THIS_SEMANTICS(scope)
 ~~~~~~~~~~~~~~~~~~~~
-{: #cddl-ex-ext title="CDLL definition of scope, using as example group name encoded as tstr and role as tstr"}
+{: #cddl-ex-ext title="CDDL definition of scope, using as example group name encoded as tstr and role as tstr"}

 The usage of the extended scope format is not limited to application profiles of this specification or to applications based on group communication.
 Rather, it is generally applicable to any application and application profile where access control information in the access token is expressed as a binary encoded scope.